Kapitänleutnant (Crew 34)

 |U-852||15 Jun 1943||3 May 1944||1 patrol (107 days)|

-Heinz-Wilhelm Eck was born in Hamburg on March 27, 1916, and was raised in Berlin.
+Heinz-Wilhelm Eck was born in Hamburg on March 27 1916, and was raised in Berlin.
 He joined the Kriegsmarine in April 1943 as part of Crew 34.
-He went through the usual training programs and then specialty schools and from 1937 he spent five years on minesweepers – commanding one from 1939.
+After completing his training in 1937 he spent five years on minesweepers, commanding one from 1939.

-In 1942 he volunteered for the U-boat force was accepted for training at Pillau on 8 June 1942.
-He took his commander-in-training patrol on the famous U-124 commanded by his class mate Johann Mohr from 28 October 1942 to 21 February 1943.
+In 1942 he volunteered for the U-boat force and was accepted for training at Pillau on 8 June 1942.
+His commander-in-training patrol was aboard the famous U-124, commanded by his classmate Johann Mohr, from 28 October 1942 to 21 February 1943.

-On June 15 Eck took command of the new type IXD boat U-852 and put the boat through months of training before heading out from Kiel, Germany heading for the Indian Ocean.
-Before departure he got a final briefing from men like Schnee and Moehle warning him that his boat was among the slowest, heaviest and easiest to hit in the German fleet.
-He was told to be very careful in the South Atlantic and that wreckage from sunken ships could be spotted by the strong air cover there for several days.
-He apparently took these warning very seriously as can be seen from his actions in the on 13 March 1944 where he ordered the machine-gunning of the wreckage of the sunken Greek ship Peleus.
-These actions killed some of the Greek crew and were unsuccessful and the boat continued on its patrol.
+On June 15 Eck took command of the new Type IXD U-852 and put the boat through months of training before leaving from Kiel for the Indian Ocean.
+Before departure he got a final briefing from experienced commanders like Schnee and Moehle, who warned him that his class of U-boat was among the slowest, heaviest and easiest to hit in the German fleet.
+He was told to be very careful in the South Atlantic and that wreckage from sunken ships could remain visible to the extensive air cover there for several days after sinkings.
+That he took these warnings all too seriously was revealed by his behaviour on 13 March 1944, when he ordered the wreckage of the Greek ship Peleus to be machine-gunned after sinking her, despite the fact that some of the survivors of the sinking were floating amongst it.
+This killed some of those in the water, and was in any case seen to have been unsuccessful in disposing of the wreckage when the boat left to continue patrol.

-After the boat was destroyed in the Arabian Sea (having been beached on the shores of Somalia) on 3 May 1944 the crew was captured by a British landing party the next day.
-The British found the war diary of the boat, that Eck failed to destroy, and from it they learned of the Peleus affair and later tried Eck and his officers as war criminals.
-Sentencing three to death but two were later released.
+U-852 was scuttled on the coast of Somalia on 3 May 1944 after running aground during an air attack.
+The crew was captured the day after by a British landing party.
+The British retrieved the ship's log (KTB), which Eck had failed to destroy, and from it learned of what became known as the Peleus affair.
+Eck and his officers were tried as war criminals.
+Three were sentenced to death, but another two were acquitted and later released.

-On 30 Nov 1945 Heinz-Wilhelm Eck was executed along with two of his officers, August Hoffmann and Walter Weispfennig, in Hamburg following a war-crime court by the Allies for his part in the Peleus affair.
+On 30 Nov.
+1945 Heinz-Wilhelm Eck was executed in Hamburg with two of his officers, August Hoffmann and Walter Weispfennig, for his role in the Peleus affair.

 Messimer, D. R. (1998) Heinz-Wilhelm Eck: Siegerjustiz and the Peleus Affair